SysKitTeam/docs-monitor/how-to/custom-reports/create-sql-custom-report.md

 4. Close the Custom Report Wizard by clicking the **Finish** button.

 {% hint style="info" %}
-If you are not familiar with SQL or with SysKit Monitor database schema, please contact us and we will create an SQL report for your needs.
+If you are not familiar with SQL or with Syskit Monitor database schema, please contact us and we will create an SQL report for your needs.
 {% endhint %}

 ## Get to know your Custom Report